Causal Discovery in Mixtures of Populations: RANK TESTS

 Having shown that d-separation in $\G$ upper bounds the rank of probability matrices, we now seek a lower bound on the rank in the case of d-connectedness.
-This will require a ``faithfulness-like'' assumption that each $u$ confounds $X,Y$ in linearly independent ways.
+This will require a ``faithfulness-like'' assumption that the $\mat{M}[X, Y \given \vec{c}, u]$ terms in Equation~\ref{eq: decompose M} are linearly independent, resulting in an overall $\nnrank{\mat{M}(X, Y \given \vec{c})} > k$ when $X$ and $Y$ are not independent conditioned on $U$.
 Lemma~\ref{lem:nnrank_dependence} shows that this condition holds generically.